mmontossi/indexers/README.md

 ### Analysis

-You can customize the analysis setting in the configuration:
+If you need to personalize the analysis, add it to the configuration:
 ```ruby
 Indexes.configure do |config|